CloudCannon/edition-jekyll-template/_docs/locations/saigon/hosoco.md

 ![](/images/hosoco/hosoco_3.png)

-We are thrilled to have partnered with a thoughtful and innovating organization to host our new Bitcoin ATM location in District 7.
+We are delighted to have partnered with a thoughtful and innovating organization to host our new Bitcoin ATM location in District 7.